janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/3aa1cf87-415f-4cb2-9755-b9897091777d)

-## Exercise

-Saving an image to a file
+## Exercise: Saving an image to a file

 After you pushed your image to the company's registry, you got a lot of feedback from your colleagues.
 You addressed the most important feedback and would like to share your new Docker image, spam:v2, with just a few colleagues before you share it with the entire company again.
 Save your new Docker image to a file called spam_updated.tar so you can email it to your colleagues Alice and Bob.